gxtaillon/IdeasForTheFuture/ConstitutionFTF.md

  1. it can not threaten the life of the target Denizen,
  1. it can remove the target Denizen from the environment in which the action was committed while it is reasonably foreseeable that the target Denizen will recommit the infraction of which it is guilty,
  1. it can force the target Denizen to indemnify the source Citizen with an action of equal or lower value that is not Infringing the Law.
-1. Where the citizenship test is a collection of a minimum of 90 questions, each answerable in at most 2 minutes, on matters of the Law, the Society and the Sciences.
+1. Where the citizenship test is a collection of a minimum of 90 questions each unique to its test-taker, objective and answerable in at least 2 and at most 4 minutes by 95% of the test-taker population on matters of the Law, the Society, the Sciences and is graded with the following rule,
+ 2. it can only be passed if no more than 9 wrong answers are given.
 1. Where a science is a systematic enterprise that builds and organize knowledge in the form of testable explanations and predictions about the universe.
 1. Where the society is the first Community, the sum of all its Communities, Citizens, Children and Institutions.
 1. Where a child is a living entity dependent of a Citizen.